AbdulWahabMunir/blog-website/README.md

 ## 📄 License

-This project is created for academic purposes as a Final Year Project.
+This project is created for academic purposes.

-## 👤 Author

-Created as part of Final Year Project - Blog Website Application with MongoDB Atlas
+Blog Website Application with MongoDB Atlas

 ---